ycpcs/cs402-spring2025/projects/RevMetrix-Project/index.md

 *	Develop algorithms that will extract relevant ball path and velocity data from the frame-by-frame analysis of the video, after transforming the lane boundaries and the ball location within each frame into a collection of normalized rectilinear frames.

 *	Refine the Ciclopes algorithms above to work reliably with real bowler video.

-*	Continue to develop BLE (Bluetooth Low-Energy) connectivity between BLE sensor hardware (3-axis accelerometer, 3-axis gyroscope, ambient light sensor) and a phone application so that the BLE sensor suite can upload live data to a phone application.

 -->